 Water-soluble fertilizers need to be dissolved in water.
-This is so that the plant can easily suck in the nutrients through the soil when it takes up water.
+This is so the plant can easily suck in the nutrients through the soil when it takes up water.

 Since water-soluble fertilizers are easily broken down, the plant gets an instant boost from the nutrients.

-Liquid fertilizers will usually include nitrogenous fertilizers, aqueous ammonia, ammoniates, a concentrated solution of ammonium nitrate, anhydrous liquid ammonia, and urea (which is not environmentally friendly).
+Liquid fertilizers usually include nitrogenous fertilizers, aqueous ammonia, ammoniates, a concentrated solution of ammonium nitrate, anhydrous liquid ammonia, and urea (which is not environmentally friendly).

 Even though foliage-applied nutrients do not last long to absorb, it still is a great way to supply your plant with nutrients during the growing season.

-Foliage application is great to use when correcting any mid-season deficiencies.
+The foliage application is great to use when correcting any mid-season deficiencies.